James F. Clark, Sr. (1889-1942)

 by Michael S. Clark, grandson

-Staying one step ahead of winter, the combines eventually ended up in New Orleans where the workers were paid the entire season’s wages in full.
-Thus, for the first time in many months, James and his companions found themselves with idle time on their hands and money in their pockets.
+Staying one step ahead of winter, the combine crews eventually ended up in New Orleans where the workers were paid the entire season’s wages in full.
+Thus, for the first time in many months, James and his companions found themselves with idle time on their hands, and money in their pockets.
 A few nights of drunken revelry were usually in order; and the men afterwards, carrying with them everything they owned, would look for winter quarters to wait out until the combines returned in the spring.

 The Military Record of James F. Clark, Sr.

 Dec.
 5, 1916 - Enlisted in Company A of the 28th Army Infantry at Jackson Barracks in Louisiana for $6.00/month plus clothes, room, and board.
 At the time, American troops under the command of General John J. Pershing, were pursuing the Mexican revolutionary Pancho Villa deep into Mexico.
 Eventually, the 28th was sent to Texas in support of the pursuit.
 However, the 28th remained on the American side of the border and never made the crossing into Mexico.

 Feb.
 5, 1917 - United States troops are recalled back across the border in order to avoid an open conflict with Mexico, but border skirmishes continue for the next several months.
 In one incident, Private Jim Clark entered a shack near the border and was attacked by a bandito swinging a machete.
 Holding up his rifle to protect himself, he deflected the blow; but the unprotected fingers of Jim’s left hand, holding tightly onto the stock of his gun, caught the full force of the blade.
 Portions of his first and second finger tips were cut off just below the fingernails before Jim bayoneted his adversary to the wall.
 It states on the back of his 1942 WWII Draft Registration Card that the "first joint of index and second finger of right hand missing."